onsi/ginkgo/docs/index.md

 When run with `--cover`, Ginkgo will generate a single `coverprofile.out` file that captures the coverage statistics of all the suites that ran.
 You can change the name of this file by specifying `-coverprofile=filename`.
 If you would like to keep separate coverprofiles for each suite use the `--keep-separate-coverprofiles` option.

-Ginkgo also honors the `--output-dir` flag when generating coverprofiles.
-If you specify `--output-dir` the generated coverprofile will be placed in the requested directory.
+Note that `-coverprofile` only takes a filename, not a path.
+To place the coverprofile in a particular path you should specify `--output-dir` the generated coverprofile will be placed in the requested directory.
 If you also specify `--keep-separate-coverprofiles` individual package coverprofiles will be placed in the requested directory and namespaced with a prefix that contains the name of the package in question.

 Finally, when running a suite that has [programmatically focused specs](#focused-specs) (i.e. specs with the `Focus` decorator or with nodes prefixed with an `F`) Ginkgo exits the suite early with a non-zero exit code.
 This interferes with `go test`'s profiling code and prevents profiles from being generated.
 Ginkgo will tell you this has happened.
 If you want to profile just a subset of your suite you'll need to use a different [mechanism](#filtering-specs) to filter your specs.